-The results shown in tables 2 and 3 allow the conclusion that the order reduction is not only possible, but has little impact in the MSE value.
-Thus, one might say that some of the terms which compose the complete NARX-OBF model can be suppressed without lost the capacity of representing the system behavior.
-Moreover, in Table 3 it is possible to observe that the best fitness value is found in the intermediate situation, between the minimum MSE and the minimum number of terms, N_c .
+The results shown in tables 2 and 3 allow the conclusion that the order reduction is not only possible, but can reduce the model complexity, and has little impact on the MSE value.
+Thus, one might say that some of the terms which compose the complete NARX-OBF model are irrelevant to modeling the system behavior.
+Moreover, in Table 3 it is possible to observe that the best fitness value is found in the intermediate situation, between the minimum MSE and the minimum number of terms, N_C .
 This case portrays the optimization of both criteria at the same time.